kai-pischke/risk/interface.md

 ```hs
 Eq n => Graph n
 ```
+This type models an undirected (not necessarily connected) graph.
+We consider the vertecies of the graph to be *nodes* (which are members of the type `n`).
+We require that each node is in a distinct equivelence class of the equivalence relation `Eq n`.
+It is importnat to note that we consider all graphs (of type `Graph n`) to contain every inhabitant of the type `n`.
+In general, we assume that all nodes are disconnected unless otherwise specified when creating the graph.
+So for example a `Graph Integer` contains an infinite number of nodes.
+We say that two nodes are neighbours if (and only if) there is an edge between those two vertecies of the graph.
 ### Functions
 ```hs
 neighbours :: Eq n => Graph n -> n -> [n]
 ```
-Given a graph and a node, returns a list of the directly adjacent nodes.
+Given a graph and a node (vertex of the graph), returns a list of the directly adjacent nodes.
+Note that a consequence of the fact that we consider all members of a type to be nodes is that the function `neighbors` is a total function, so defined for all possible n (returning the empty list for nodes with no neighbours).
 ```hs
 isNeighbour :: Eq n => Graph n -> n -> n -> Bool
 ```
 Given a graph and two nodes, returns `True` if there is an edge connecting them and `False` otherwise.
+Neighbours is also a total function.
 ```hs
 makeGraph :: Eq n => [(n, [n])] -> Graph n
 ```
 Given a valid adjacency list for an undirected graph, returns the corresponding representation as a `Graph n`.
+The adjacency list takes the form of a list of pairs.
+Each pair contains a member of the type `n` followed by a (possibly empty) list of neighbours.
+The (isNeighbour) relation must be symmetric (so if `a :: n` has `b :: n` in its list, then `b :: n` must have `a :: n` in its list).
+Any pairs containing the empty list as a second element are ignored - these nodes (as well as any others not included) are treated as having no neighbours.
+This well-formedness condition, together with the condition that no duplicate entries exist, ae precoditions to the function (which should throw an error if they are violated).

 ## RiskMap